devopsdc/intro2devops/slides/slides_demo.md

 that are comfortable for you to use, so we'll use Atom, a free editor, with a remote-sync plugin.

+Note: But when we supercharge our system with https://github.com/webpro/reveal-md we reveal a powerful hidden identity.

 ----

 <!-- .slide: data-background="#000000" -->

 ## A: Remote connection

+Note: `reveal-md slides_demo.md` and/or in the looper dir: `reveal-md`

 ----